 Help when you need it

-Starting College can be daunting for some, and exciting for others.
-Academic Mentors will be there to help you settle in and guide you towards achieving your personal best from your first day until the day you leave.
-They will be a central point of contact for you, and will also be keen to maintain close contact with home.
+Academic Mentors will be there to help you settle in and guide you towards achieving your personal best, from your first day until the day you leave.
 The College encourages parents/carers to contact your Academic Mentor if they are concerned about any aspect of your progress or welfare.
 Their aim is to empower you to take responsibility for your own learning and they are an advocate between you, your subject teachers and home.
 They’re also available if you want to discuss any personal issues and to signpost you to other organisations that can help you.

 You will be timetabled to meet regularly with your Mentor and your tutor group.
 During these meetings your attendance, progress and effort will be monitored and you will also be prepared for the next stage in your life, be it university, an apprenticeship, a gap year or the world of work.
 Attendance at tutor periods will be an essential commitment for you and an integral part of your time at St Brendan’s.